|

 used in the gamma distribution function equal to 1.0.
 That is,

-is less than or equal to 1.0,
+If x is less than or equal to 1.0,

-uses a series expansion.
+gamma uses a series expansion.
 Otherwise, a continued

 fraction expansion is used.
 (See Abramowitz and Stegun, 1964.)

-scalar value representing the
+x - a double scalar value representing the

-argument at which the function is to be evaluated.scale
+argument at which the function is to be evaluated.scale - a double scalar value representing the scale

-scalar value representing the
+parameter, double scalar value representing the

 probability that an exponential random variable takes

-on a value less than or equal to x
+on a value less than or equal to x.

-.public static double exponentialProb(double x, double scale)
+public static double exponentialProb(double x,

-scalar value representing the
+x - a double scalar value representing the

-argument at which the function is to be evaluated.scale
+argument at which the function is to be evaluated.scale - a double scalar value representing the scale parameter.

-.public static double extremeValue(double x, double mu, double beta)
+public static double extremeValue(double x,

-, also known as the Gumbel minimum
+Method extremeValue, also known as the Gumbel minimum

 distribution, evaluates the extreme value distribution function,